fluffy/farmbot-notes/farmbot-log.md

 Let me just start by saying I can't wait till I can jut go to the farmbot.io online store click "send me the whole thing" and be done.
 Most the parts I got from the sites suggested in the documentation.

 We got the Plates from using the DXF file from 1.0 and had them cut by JP Metals in Calgary for approximately $200 US out of 3/16 aluminum. (not the 5mm in design).
+Note the right way to get the DXF file is to go to the current CAD drawings in onshape, go to the Meta directory, then go to "all plates layout (flat)".
 One thing we noticed is that seems to be missing the end bracket to mount the motors for the x axis.
 I think we will use the drawings from 1.0 to try and make one using a hacksaw and drill press.
 May try to cut with CNC router at some point.

 The 1.1 drawings have a nice bent mental version of the Z motor mount but I think we will try and 3d print the one from the 1.0 drawings instead.

 I have no idea if the stepper motors and encoders we got will work but we ordered the stepper motor from inventables part number 25253-01 (https://www.inventables.com/technologies/stepper-motor-nema-17) and an AMT102-V encoder from digikey (http://www.digikey.ca/product-detail/en/cui-inc/AMT102-V/102-1307-ND/827015).
 How the encoder mounts on the motor is still an "miracle happens here step" but we might try to glue the encoder on to the motor.
 Any advice appreciated.
 The motor is a SM42HT47-1684B from smart automation (http://www.smartautomation.com.cn/ProductShow.asp?ArticleID=498).
-In looking for steppers, I found googling for 42HT47 useful as well as the page at (http://reprap.org/wiki/NEMA_17_Stepper_motor)
+In looking for steppers, I found googling for 42HT47 useful as well as the page at (http://reprap.org/wiki/NEMA_17_Stepper_motor).
+The motor is rated 2.8V, 1.68 A per phase, 0.438 N*m torque, and a step angle of 0.9 degrees.

 To run the PI camera over an HDMI cable, I got the "Pi Camera HDMI Cable Extension" from Petit Studio (https://www.tindie.com/products/freto/pi-camera-hdmi-cable-extension/ ).
 Perhaps a USB camera would be a better idea.
 Will see what happens.